 Some methods of testing symptoms of CIDP are questionable: • In one case, the electro-diagnostic technician for nerve conduction tests said she was getting faulty readings as my legs were not relaxed - but "solid legs" is a core symptom of my CIDP and I was as relaxed as possible during the test.
 In another case, standard breathing tests are normal but my diaphragm seizes up when I run or even when I am relaxed!
 These breathing incidents are clearly NOT normal leading me to question the method & reporting for the breathing tests carried out at two leading pulmonary function laboratories!
 This is why I would urge doctors to pay more attention and be more believing of the patient's description of the symptoms as it may well be CIDP.
 Please see my symptom descriptions at bottom of this page.

-In this following table I am ranking my current CIDP symptoms according to how threatening & intrusive to my every-day life - most serious first (Weighted out of 30 points total and used in an Indexed 2015 = 100% to measure the progression of my CIDP shown on another page):
+In this following table I am ranking my current CIDP symptoms according to how threatening & intrusive to my every-day life as at 2015 (which is four years after definitive CIDP diagnosis).
+The most serious symptom first (Weighted out of 30 points total and used in an Indexed 2015 = 100% to measure the progression of my CIDP shown on another page:

 |1||6.0||Breathing Issue||Complex issue of a heavy diaphragm feel, "reset" gasping events, real & imaginary stop breathing, and diaphragm / chest / abdominal muscle or nerve pain|